csc-training/csc-env-eff/_slides/08_datamigration_io.md

 - SD Desktop is able to read encrypted data from Allas
    - If you want to make your data available in SD Desktop, you need to use *SD Connect* to upload data to Allas
    - Use `a-put` with option `--sdx` or command `a-encrypt` to make your Allas data compatible with SD Desktop
+   - New feature with the flag  "--sdc" is availble now

 # Cleaning and backing up data (1/3)